Netflix/pollyjs/CONTRIBUTING.md

 yarn docs:serve
 ```

+## Conventional Commits

+Lerna depends on the use of the [Conventional Commits Specification](https://conventionalcommits.org/)
+to determine the version bump and generate CHANGELOG.md files.
+Make sure your
+commits and the title of your PRs follow the spec.
+A pre-commit hook and CI test
+have been added to further enforce this requirement.

 ## Tips for Getting Your Pull Request Accepted

 1. Make sure all new features are tested and the tests pass.